 Are you a nanny looking for a nanny job?
 Nanny Lane is a nanny website to help you find a nanny job near your area in Staten Island.
 You post your profile, connect with families, and sit back and relax while we process all your nanny payroll and taxes.
 On your profile, you can highlight your nanny references and receive a "ready for nanny payroll" badge to show families that you're professional.
+Families can ask for background checks and create nanny contracts to make sure there's no confusion when you start.
 Our nanny payroll service ensures nannies get paid on-time and legally so that they are contributing to Social Security income, Medicare, and unemployment benefits.

 Before you start looking for a nanny job, it's essential to learn about the different types of nannies and how they compare to each other so that you make sure you’re looking for the right opportunities.

 The different types of nanny jobs have different nanny responsibilities.
 The boundaries for nannies duties vary from family to family.
 However, in general, a nanny is responsible for making sure the children's needs are met, including things like ensuring they have opportunities to play and be active.
 When tasks go beyond child care, for example, housekeeping or meal preparation, it’s good practice to make sure your expectations are aligned with the family.